 Even though roofs are designed to be durable, they get weathered down over time.
 The harsher the storm, the greater the risk that your roof will be damaged.
 After a storm, check your property for any loose or fallen shingles.
 Shingles act as an “armor” for your roof and are the primary means of protection.
 Any time you you see many loose shingles on your property, it is time to consider an upgrade.

 During a severe storm, a cracked roof allows wind to howl through and infiltrate the top level of your home.
 Left untreated over time, this will affect the wooden support beams.
 Cracks arise due to damage from falling debris or shingles curling and peeling off.

-Understanding the typical lifespan for a roof can help you maintain it.
-There are dozens of roof styles made up of a variety of different shingle types that Glick’s Exteriors.
-In Pennsylvania, we get four seasons worth of weather, from high winds that accompany thunderstorms, snowstorms, and even hurricanes to the problems the precipitation itself can cause!
-Under normal circumstances, roofs have a hardy lifetime of about 15 to 18 years.
-When you realize that time is creeping up, it is always wise to get it replaced.
-You never know what unseen damage can be festering under the surface.
+Understanding the typical lifespan for a roof will help you maintain it.
+There are dozens of roof styles made up of a variety of different materials, all available from Glick’s Exteriors.
+In Pennsylvania, we get four harsh seasons worth of weather, from high winds that accompany thunderstorms, snowstorms, and even hurricanes to the problems light precipitation itself causes.
+Because of this climate, roofs in Pennsylvania are more susceptible to weather damage.

 Even under the best circumstances, roofs have a hardy lifetime of about 15 to 18 years.
 So when you realize that time is creeping up, a roof upgrade should be at the top of your to-do list – because you never know what unseen damage is festering under the surface.